garylirocks/quickrefs/azure-backup.markdown

 - **MABS / Azure Backup Server**: protect application workloads such as Hyper-V VMs, SQL Server, SharePoint Server, etc from  a single console

 - **MARS Agent**: to backup data from on-prem machines and Azure VMs to a Recovery Services vault in Azure
+  - Allows you to backup "Files-Folders" or "System State"

 - **Backup policy**:
   - backup schedule: when, how often, snapshot method (full, incremental, differential)